wp-plugins/wp-symposium-toolbar/readme.txt

 = 0.32.0. =

 * Bugfix: Custom Menus no longer picking fonticons
-* Bugfix: fix conflict with theme, regression introduced by using add_theme_support
+* Bugfix: fix conflict with theme, introduced by using add_theme_support
+* Change: change prefix symposium-toolbar-share for CSS IDs and classes into wpst-share
+* Bugfix: add a test to check for WP roles before actually using them
+* Change: add two sets to the social fonticons, Share tab

 = 0.31.0. =